canonical/ubuntu.com/templates/kubernetes/docs/install-manual.md

 This will preserve configuration, relations and the charms used in the deployment so a structural replica can be recreated.

-This can be done dimply by running the command:
+This can be done simply by running the command:

 ```bash
 juju export-bundle --filename mybundle.yaml